 In May 2010, Worldwide Wynn entered into an employment agreement with Ms. Linda Chen, who is also a director of the Company.
 Under the terms of the employment agreement, Worldwide Wynn caused WRM to purchase a house in Macau for use by Ms. Chen.
-As at 30 June 2020, the net carrying amount of the house together with improvements and its land lease right was HK\$46.4 million (31 December 2019: HK\$47.3 million).
-Ms. Chen has the option to purchase the home for no consideration at any time before the expiration of her employment contract.
+As at 30 June 2021, the net carrying amount of the house together with improvements and its land lease right was HK\$40.9 million (31 December 2020: HK\$43.7 million).
+Ms. Chen has an option to purchase the home for no further consideration at any time before the expiration of this option arrangement.

-FAIR VALUE AND FAIR VALUE HIERARCHY OF FINANCIAL INSTRUMENTS
+18. FAIR VALUE AND FAIR VALUE HIERARCHY OF FINANCIAL INSTRUMENTS